What’s the best way to lift a heavy box?

 Examine the box by checking its shape, condition, and contents.
 If it’s too heavy to lift by yourself, you may need some help from a friend, or use a moving dolly.

 Keep your back straight and kneel to grip the box.
 Get a firm grip on the box.

 Lift up slowly with your legs—not your back.
 It’s important to always let your legs do the work.

 Push your body up into a standing position.
 Keep your back straight as you stand back up.

-Hold the box close.
-Keep the box close to your body at waist-level to avoid straining your arm muscles.
+Hold the box close to your body to avoid straining your arm muscles.